Depending on where you live, your daughter has either been #Back2School for about a month, or getting ready to return.

-Time to kick-off the new school year with my #Back2School with Jackie B blog post series!
+So it’s a great time to revisit my #Back2School with Jackie B blog post series!

-Why?
-Because I get to share strategies you can use to help prepare your daughter for life at school.
+I’m always excited to return to the classroom this time of year, and I’m equally excited to share strategies you can use to help your daughter successfully navigate life at school.

-Like the following three A+ tips you can implement to help your daughter focus on what’s important and steer clear of distractions.
-Especially the “cute” kind.
+Beginning with the following three tips you can implement today to help her focus on what’s important and steer clear of distractions (especially the “cute” kind 😉):

 1. Help her write a vision and create goals.